-7. When you choose use Active Directory logins a screen to enter the Active Directory group names will appear.
-The AD groups should have been created prior to running the installer.
-Enter the group names into the appropriate fields, and click Next.
+9. When you choose use Active Directory logins you will get a screen to enter the Active Directory Group names.
+Your System Administrator should have created the Active Directory groups and provided you with the names prior to performing the installation.
+Enter the group names into the appropriate fields.